-To enhance the health and enjoyment of the Cumberland River and its tributaries through education, collaboration, and action.
+The mission of the Cumberland River Compact is to enhance the health and enjoyment of the Cumberland River and its tributaries through education, collaboration and action.

 Since Vic Scoggin’s swim of the Cumberland River, a group of concerned citizens came together using collaborative approaches and strong partnerships to find solutions to address the water resource concerns in our region.
 Over the years we’ve accomplished much, and we are proud to count the following among our accomplishments.

 2014: River Talks, An Educational Series at the Cumberland River Center is born.
 River Talks includes a variety of different educational series, and will feature public lectures and events on topics ranging from the History of the Cumberland, to Travelers on the Cumberland, to Innovations and Solutions for the Cumberland.
 These lectures will bring artists, researchers, professionals, and characters of the river together to share their knowledge and experience.
 All lectures are free and open to the public.